JohanHorsmans/cds-language-exam-2021/self_assigned/README.md

 __NOTICE:__ To run the assignment, you need to have configured and activated your virtual environment.
 See the main [README](https://github.com/JohanHorsmans/cds-language-exam-2021/blob/main/README.md) for a guide on how to do this.

-To evaluate the model, you can either refer to the _dk_hate_detect.py_-script or the _dk_hate_detect.ipynb_-notebook.
-Both contain the same information.
+To evaluate the model, please refer to the _dk_hate_detect.py_-script, since this is the main tool.
+The _dk_hate_detect.ipynb_-notebook is mainly designed as a tutorial for non-expert users.
+Both contain the same model.

 To run the script go through the following steps (__NOTE:__ you have to specify either the _--text_-argument or the _--data_ and _--column_-arguments to run the script):
 ```bash